This guide provides you with a thorough 5-step plan to evaluate and improve the workflow of your PR team.

 - The current workflow you’re tackling, in great detail.

-Document this workflow overview
+Document this public relations workflow overview

 Keep this visual overview of your workflow.
 You will want to get back to the overview later in other workshops.
 Make sure you choose a dedicated spot, where your work will be safely preserved.